jmd-dk/advent-of-code/2023/README.md

   to reach **execution times < 1 second**.

 > [!NOTE]
+> All solutions now complete within 1 second (using Python 3.12 running on
+> AMD Ryzen 7 4800HS), with none of them employing multiprocessing.
+> Day 23 part two is the only one that struggles, with an execution time
+> around 975 ms.

+> [!NOTE]
 > Having parts one and two being solved separately with no code shared
 > naturally leads to code repetition.
 However, previous year's experience has
 > shown that the simplicity of part one is often tainted by allowing